longhnguyen125/Salifort-Employee-Retention/README.md

 # Salifort Motors — Employee Retention Analysis

 ---
+*** Throughout the project, I will using the PACE (Plan - Analyze - Construct - Execute) Framework to answer the main question.
+---

 ## Overview
 Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.